vchan2/vchan2.github.io/2020Calculus.md

 Homework expectations: 30-40 minutes/day on average

+Homework for Wednesday, Jan.
+20:
+  * Study for Chapter 7 test.

 Homework for Thursday, Jan.
 14:
   * Finish 7.2 and 7.3 (skip Q8 in 7.2)